 - Internet of Things (IoT): IoT is a system of interrelated devices – both mechanical and digital – that are connected and able to work together without human intervention.
 Fleet management experts note how embedded systems, sensors, automated control systems are becoming more of the norm to ensure optimal asset utilization.

 - Artificial Intelligence and Self Driving: There are many software giants and companies that are pursuing the goal of automated self-driving and navigation.
 Tesla, of course, is the leader in this quest.
 We don’t see the approval of self-driving legislation yet.
 However, one could guess that it’s coming.
+This would be a game-changer for fleet management.
+One could quickly see the advent of automated fleet management at that point.
 The result would be the reduction of human drivers and having automated computer programs that are making deliveries.

 Fleet management is the management of a variety of motorized vehicles.
 It can also be called a fleet management solution.
 It generally is attributed to cars and trucks, yet it can include other vehicles such as vans, ships, buses, and rail.
 Fleet management systems generally will be a management software that fleet managers will use to operate their fleet operations.
 These will often include three components.
 The first component is an admin (or “parent”) software for the fleet manager or back office.
 Usually, this consists of a dashboard that gives visibility to a central hub for communications, logistics, processes, and dispatch management.
 Flowing from this “parent” software is the “child” software or the “user” software or app for drivers or maintenance staff.
 This software often includes areas such as notifications for dispatch drivers, fleet policies, driver performance information, vehicle diagnostics, driver productivity statistics.
 Finally, we have hardwired or IoT components, which may be hardware installed in the vehicles, such as a logging device or logging devices (eld), vehicle tracking systems, GPS tracking, dashboard camera (or dash cams), and more.